-In the Health Information Technology program, students learn skills in collecting, analyzing and maintaining health data, as well as billing, coding and transcription.
+In the Health Information Technology program, students learn skills in collecting, analyzing and maintaining health data, as well as billing and coding.
 Physicians and other health care professionals need accurate records to treat their patients, and professionals in the health information technology industry make that possible.
-Health information technology careers are found in a variety of settings, including health care facilities, consulting firms, government agencies, insurance companies, health care IS/IT vendors
+Health information technology careers are found in a variety of settings, including health care facilities, consulting firms, government agencies, insurance companies, health care IS/IT vendors and pharmaceutical companies, as well as many other environments.
+For quicker entry into the industry, a certificate program is available in Medical Office Specialist (Abilene).